Sunset view of Barranquilla Colombia

 13. Visit a museum in Barranquilla

-Unfortunately, as of late 2023, some of Barranquilla’s most interesting museums are closed, including the Museo del Caribe (Caribbean Museum), the Museum of Modern Art, and the Museo Romántico (Romantic Museum).
-Currently, we have no information when they will reopen.
+Unfortunately, some of Barranquilla’s most interesting museums are temporarily closed, including the Museo del Caribe (Caribbean Museum), the Museum of Modern Art, and the Museo Romántico (Romantic Museum).
+Currently, we have no information when they will reopen but restoration should start in 2025.
 Please check recent user reviews on Google Maps to see if there are any changes.

 However, a museum still open to the public and worth visiting is the Mapuka Museum (Google Maps), the Archaeological Museum of the Karib Peoples.
 This fascinating museum offers a journey through 20,000 years of Caribbean history, presenting exhibits on first civilizations, pre-Hispanic cultures, and colonial impact.
 They also host art workshops, including drawing and pottery.
 Check their Instagram feed for current events.